lucassaid/old-portfolio/data/works/flash-meet.en.md

   <img src="/images/logos/openvidu.png" style="width: 160px">
 </div>

 This is probably the great challenge of the app.
-[WebRTC](https://webrtc.org/) is a proyect to provide web browsers real time comunication.
+[WebRTC](https://webrtc.org/) is a project to provide web browsers real time communication.
 I didn't have the time to learn all about the framework, so I used a fantastic "wrapper" called [OpenVidu](https://openvidu.io/).
 Thanks to it I was able to make the app without the complications of using WebRTC on its own.
 OpenVidu also helps you to set up a media server where all the calls traffic is going to be processed.

 <br>